Skip to main content

 In a recent theory-experiment collaboration, two Oklahoma State University Department of Physics groups demonstrated the generation of quantum many-body scars, or QMBSs.

-College of Arts and SciencesCASDepartment of PhysicsCAS researchPhysics
+Department of PhysicsCASCollege of Arts and SciencesCAS researchPhysics

 OSU’s three new Goldwater Scholars lead state institutions